nots1dd/nots1dd/README.md

 ## **About Me**
 I like working on **low-level programming, graphics programming, systems engineering and performance optimization**.
 I primarily work with **C/C++ and ASM (web and x86)** along  with **Rust, Bash, Zig** (and the occasional **Python and Dart**).
 My interests include **Operating systems, Compiler Design, Graphics, Multimedia, Computer Networking, and UI/UX for CLI/TUI apps**.
 I actively experiment with **FFmpeg, LLVM, Wayland, OpenGL, Linux** and anything I like really.

-Mostly wasting my time trying to make tools/utilities that I would love to have and trying to find myself under the walls of sound.
+Mostly wasting my time trying to make tools/utilities that I would love to have.
+Also trying to find myself under the walls of sound.

 ## **Featured Projects**
 ### **[inLimbo](https://github.com/nots1dd/inLimbo)** (**WIP**)